mehrdadmahdian/php-workflow-core/README.md

     composer require mehrdadmahdian/php-workflow-core
 ```

-to access to library feature, this namespace should be used: `Escherchia\ProcessEngineCore`
+to access to library feature, this namespace should be used: `Escherchia\PhpWorkflowCore`

 # Process Main Concepts